sxmocvett/HR/README.md

 ## Problem formulation

-*<p align="justify">The company wants to hire data scientists from among the people who successfully complete some of the courses the company runs.
+*<p align="justify">The company wants to hire data scientists from among people who successfully complete some of the courses the company runs.
 Many people sign up for their training.
 The company wants to know which of these candidates really wants to work for the company after training or will be looking for another job.
-It let to reduce costs and time for training or course planning</p>*
+It let to reduce costs and time for training or course planning.</p>*

 *The original assignment is at [link](https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists)*

+## Dataset
+*<p align="justify">Dataset contains contains information about gender, city, experience and education of people, which they provide when registering for company courses.</p>*

 ## Solution description